actualbudget/actual/docs/Advanced/Experimental-Features/goal-templates.md

 #### Notes
 - Lower priority values get run first.
 EX 0 is run first, then 1, then 2, etc.
-- No priority flag defaults to priority 0 and is the same as a standart template.
+- No priority flag defaults to priority 0 and is the same as a standard template.
 - Negative priorities are not allowed and will result in the template being skipped.
 - Default template application order is bottom to top.
 This also applies to within a given priority level.
 - If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.